NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01994``: ALBERTA SWEET MIXED BLEND (REFERENCE #2, 1999)
- |    E044: Value: 0.0 for tension is not valid
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01995``: ALBERTA SWEET MIXED BLEND (REFERENCE #3, 1999)
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01996``: ALBERTA SWEET MIXED BLEND (REFERENCE #4, 1999)
- |    E044: Value: 0.0 for tension is not valid
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01998``: AMAULIGAK (1999)